2017 : Three Rivers Expedition

-The Three Rivers Project is the 2017 pilot expedition for the Adventure Stewardship Alliance.
+The Three Rivers Project is the 2017 pilot expedition for Adventure Stewardship.
 It is a 1200 mile place-based environmental and cultural exploration by canoe of the Mississippi, Minnesota, and Namekagon/St. Croix Rivers.

-Our intention is to paddle these life-sustaining waterways to deepen our sense of connection to place.
+Our intention is to paddle these life-sustaining waterways to deepen our sense of connection to place in our home state of Minnesota.
 We prioritize environmental stewardship through the removal and packing out of litter along the riverways.

 Check our trip progress and litter log here.